ysharma1126/EAD_Attack/README.md

 A unified attack interface, `test_attack.py` is provided.
 Run `python3 test_attack.py -h` to get a list of arguments and help.
 Note the default values provided as well.
+To generate best-case, average-case, and worst-case statistics, add "-tg 9" to command.

 The following are some examples of attacks: